nickpoorman/colord/README.md

 ## Install

 Installing will build the binaries and place them in the the user's `~/bin` directory.
+It will also create a `colord` bash file to launch the `colord` daemon.

 ```
 make